Azure/azure-sdk/docs/java/design.md

 - `<service>` is the service name represented as a single word
 - `<feature>` is an optional subpackage to break services into separate components (for example, storage may have `.blob`, `.files`, and `.queues`)

-{% include requirement/MUST %} start the package with `com.azure` to indicate an Azure client library.
+{% include requirement/MUST id="java-namespaces-prefix" %} start the package with `com.azure` to indicate an Azure client library.

-{% include requirement/MUST %} construct the package name with all lowercase letters (no camel case is allowed), without spaces, hyphens, or underscores.
+{% include requirement/MUST id="java-namespaces-format" %} construct the package name with all lowercase letters (no camel case is allowed), without spaces, hyphens, or underscores.
 For example, Azure Key Vault would be in `com.azure.security.keyvault` - note that the two words 'Key' and 'Vault' are brought together to `keyvault`, instead of `keyVault`, `key_vault`, or `key-vault`.
 It may further be shortened if the shortened version is well known in the community.
 For example, "Azure Media Analytics" would have a compressed service name of `mediaanalytics`, and "Azure Service Bus" would become `servicebus`.

-{% include requirement/MUST %} pick a package name that allows the consumer to tie the package to the service being used.
+{% include requirement/MUST id="java-namespaces-package-name" %} pick a package name that allows the consumer to tie the package to the service being used.
 The package does **NOT** change when the branding of the product changes.
 Avoid the use of marketing names that may change.

-{% include requirement/MUST %} use the following list as the group of services:
+{% include requirement/MUST id="java-namespaces-approved-list" %} use the following list as the group of services:

 {% include tables/data_namespaces.md %}

 If the client library does not seem to fit into the group list, contact the [Architecture Board] to discuss the namespace requirements.

-{% include requirement/MUST %} place the management (Azure Resource Manager) API in the `management` group.
+{% include requirement/MUST id="java-namespaces-management" %} place the management (Azure Resource Manager) API in the `management` group.
 Use the grouping `<AZURE>.management.<group>.<service>` for the namespace.
 Since more services require control plane APIs than data plane APIs, other namespaces may be used explicitly for control plane only.
 Data plane usage is by exception only.
 Additional namespaces that can be used for control plane SDKs include:

 {% include tables/mgmt_namespaces.md %}

 Many `management` APIs do not have a data plane because they deal with management of the Azure account.
 Place the management library in the `com.azure.management` namespace.
 For example, use `com.azure.management.costanalysis` instead of `com.azure.management.management.costanalysis`.

-{% include requirement/MUSTNOT %} choose similar names for clients that do different things.
+{% include requirement/MUSTNOT id="java-namespaces-ambiguity" %} choose similar names for clients that do different things.

-{% include requirement/MUST %} register the chosen namespace with the [Architecture Board].
+{% include requirement/MUST id="java-namespaces-registration" %} register the chosen namespace with the [Architecture Board].
 Open an issue to request the namespace.
 See [the registered namespace list](registered_namespaces.html) for a list of the currently registered namespaces.

 ### Example Namespaces